+Since 2021, the automated buying of ad space has gone from a $4 billion industry to an $80 billion one.
 And as companies increase their programmatic spend (a particularly powerful partner alongside content marketing), many are choosing to move that marketing partnership in-house to maximize not only their media investments but factors like privacy and control/ownership of first-party data, too.

 A report produced by Media Link and WARC that surveyed over 700 brands, agencies, media owners, tech vendors and other global businesses in 2020 found that roughly 34 percent of marketers were looking at taking more of their business in-house—and it’s a trend that is likely to keep growing in importance as it relates to programmatic, too.

+Bringing programmatic in-house, after all, has serious potential for savings by helping you negotiate better pricing with vendors than what you’d likely get by going through a middleman or agency.
 As an example, when Bayer brought its programmatic buying in-house, it was to the tune of a $10 to $11 million reduction in programmatic buying costs—and that was just in the first six weeks of in-housing programmatic.

-No matter the size of your company, if you’re considering pulling the reins of your programmatic in-house, read on for a few things to keep in mind—and to keep you right on course as you move through the transition.
+But there are many benefits beyond cost-efficiency, too.
+No matter the size of your company, if you’re considering pulling the reins of your programmatic in-house, consider the following to keep you right on course as you move through the transition:

-First, consider your overall goals for bringing programmatic in-house
+Consider your overall goals for bringing programmatic in-house

+Your long-term business goals are one thing.
 But when it comes to assessing the benefits of bringing programmatic in-house, it’s important to take a narrower look at what exactly you’re looking to achieve by doing so.

 These initial discussions will help set the stage for more questions that will surely arise—and ultimately set the stage for success, too.

+You know your customers best.
+And bringing programmatic in-house helps to ensure the relevance of your messaging to them.
 But that’s hardly to say you're ready to go this alone from the get-go with your existing team.
 In fact, that’s almost never the case.

+One of the biggest stumbling blocks to a successful transition to in-housing programmatic is often the lack of existing talent and internal support on your team.
+A successful in-house programmatic team spans marketing professionals, IT professionals and a sales team, for starters.
 With programmatic moving in house, you’ll likely be responsible for collecting, managing and analyzing your own data, which might require the need for a separate data team.